wp-plugins/social-connect/readme.txt

 2. **Comment** - buttons for 3rd party services are also provided on the comment form.

 == Changelog ==

+= 1.0 =
+* Replace custom jQuery dialog CSS with the one used by WP to avoid conflicts with other plugins and themes
+* Only create a new WP user if registration is enabled
+* Replace curl with WordPress HTTP API - thanks rmathis
+* Remove direct calls to wp-load.php

 = 0.10.3 =
 * Remove rewrite diagnostics section from the admin